-The film fest was founded in 2003 by Prof. Guido Kuehn at the Academy of Applied Arts and Sciences Schwaebisch Hall.
-As the festival grew over the years, Christian M. Fischer joined him to organise FM 2007.
+The film fest was founded in 2003 by Guido Kühn at the Academy of Applied Arts and Sciences Schwäbisch Hall.
+As the festival grew over the years, Christian M. Fischer joined him to organize FM 2007.

-In 2009 the festival took the next step by joining a cooperation with the German Federal Ministry of Food, Agriculture and Consumer Protection, BUND Niedersachsen e.V. and Bundesverband Regionalbewegung.
-The focus were films that dealt with mass production and mass consumption and their impact on our environment in a globalised world.
+In 2009 the festival took the next step by joining cooperation with the German Federal Ministry of Food, Agriculture and Consumer Protection, BUND Niedersachsen e.V. and Bundesverband Regionalbewegung.
+The focus were films which dealt with mass production and mass consumption and their impact on our environment in a globalized world.